MorganResearchLab/scarecrow/README.md

 * Test alignment with kallisto and STAR
 *    - may need to alter sequence header formatting depending on what is retained in BAM file

+* Recently added N base to mismatch set, needs testing to ensure it hasn't broken anything

 # Testing on laptop (WTv2)
 ```bash
 R1=./WTv2/100K_R1.fastq